ByadminPresents/TPSChanger/README.md

 ---Install---
 1) Put .jar file inside mods folder.
 2) Enjoy!

 P.S.
-You can actualy use this mod on server
+You can actualy use this mod on server. (only operation tickrate modifying)